persever/SuperSociety/readme.md

 ## Minimum Viable Product
 SuperSociety is a clone of Meetup built on Rails and Backbone.
 Users can:

-- [ ] Create accounts
+- [x] Create accounts
-- [ ] Create sessions (log in)
+- [x] Create sessions (log in)
-- [ ] Create groups
+- [x] Create groups
-- [ ] Create events for the groups they created
+- [x] Create events for the groups they created
-- [ ] View groups and events
+- [ ] Delete groups and events they created
+- [x] View groups and events
-- [ ] Subscribe to and leave groups
+- [x] Subscribe to and unsubscribe from groups
-- [ ] Join and leave events
+- [x] Join and leave events
-- [ ] View their subscribed groups and upcoming events
+- [x] View their subscribed groups and upcoming events
-- [ ] Search for groups by name, and for events by title and location
+- [x] Search for groups by name, and for events by title and location

 ## Design Docs
 * [View Wireframes][views]